 Of course, change is possible.
 Every year many people get sober and maintain their sobriety.
 Even cultural change can happen over time; for example, the Centers for Disease Control (CDC) has seen tobacco use cut in half since the 1980s.
 But to institute massive scale change, we need to recognize that there is a problem, and too many Americans insist that there’s nothing wrong with the way we drink.
 As long as drinking remains an integral part of the cultural consciousness, those individuals struggling with addiction will have to save themselves by stepping outside the norm.

 THIS PRESENTS ONE OF THE BIGGEST SOCIAL HURDLES FOR RECOVERING ALCOHOLICS: WHEN YOU DON’T DRINK, YOU DON’T ALWAYS FIT IN.

 This can lead to depression, anxiety, stress, and other emotional states that could drive a person right back to their favorite drink.
 But it doesn’t have to be that way.
 We may not be able to change the culture of the nation, but we can change the culture in our own backyard.

-While the road to recovery will not always be easy, a strong network of supportive friends and family can make all the difference.
+While the road to recovery will not always be easy, alcoholism treatment in Orange County, and a strong network of supportive friends and family can make all the difference.
 Instead of feeling like an outsider, the newly sober person can find their own tribe who loves and supports them in their current situation.
 In this way, an individual will still have that essential social connection without the cultural baggage of alcoholism, and that can make maintaining sobriety easier than they might have thought.